Terms and Conditions of Hire for St Gluvias Community Hall

 Note 1: The use of candles, incense charcoal and the necessary associated naked flames is allowable during an act of worship in the immediate presence of a minister authorised by a current Bishop’s licence; or during other controlled use such as an act of meditation with a responsible adult present throughout.

-Note 2: The use of small candles of the type that extinguish readily when blown by a child, and small sparklers to augment candles, together with the necessary naked flames, is allowable during a child’s birthday party in the immediate presence of at least one adult present throughout.
+Note 2: The use of small candles of the type that extinguish readily when blown by a child, and small sparklers to augment candles, together with the necessary naked flames, is allowable during a child’s birthday party in the immediate presence of at least one responsible adult present throughout.

 16. Fire safety: prohibited materials